 Nothing stops the Husky experience

-A rich experience awaits you this fall.
-All of the services you count on to succeed will be available in-person and remotely.
+Despite the pandemic, all of the services you count on to succeed are available in-person and remotely.
 We've tried to anticipate most of your questions on this page, but always reach out to your advisor or department with specific questions.

-Most instruction at UW Bothell will be held remotely during fall quarter.
-For more information about fall quarter watch the fall video update by Tim Wilson, Dean of Student Affairs.
+Most instruction at UW Bothell will be held remotely during spring quarter.
+Read the message about spring quarter from Chancellor Wolf Yeigh.

 Table of contents